By accepting you will be accessing a service provided by a third-party external to https://clarkgreenschools.org/

-On Tuesday, March 10, 83 students from 18 schools, seven partner organizations, Washington Green Schools and Clark County Green Schools came together for the annual Student Summit.
+On Tuesday, March 10, 83 students from 18 schools, staff from seven partner organizations, Washington Green Schools and Clark County Green Schools came together for the annual Student Summit.
 In the past the Summit has been held in the fall in the form of a kickoff for Green Teams to start the school year with knowledge and resources to help with their school sustainability projects.
 For the tenth anniversary of the Summit, we worked with Washington Green Schools and partners to move the event to the spring in order to incorporate a "share-out" about projects in progress (or completed) by the Green Teams in attendance.

 At the Summit, students learned from experts about various topics in sustainability, presented posters about their projects and shared tips and advice with peers from schools all around Clark County.
 Sessions explored the science behind composting, participated in role-play inspired by local/national/international environmental leaders and learned how to collect air quality data.

 Evergreen Public Schools